 Athletics continues to be a high-dollar enterprise for Texas colleges.
 The eight public Texas universities that play in the Football Bowl Subdivision — the top level of college football — spent more than $525 million on athletics in the 2014-15 school year.
 Football is consistently the top revenue-producing sport, followed by men’s basketball.
 This series looks at the finances of Texas universities’ athletic departments.

-The University of North Texas is exploring becoming an exclusive higher education partner with the Dallas Cowboys football team, an unusual deal that could include sponsorship opportunities and provide student internships at the team's headquarters.
+The University of North Texas may soon become an exclusive higher education partner with the Dallas Cowboys football team, an unusual deal that would include sponsorship opportunities and provide student internships at the team's headquarters.

 Flush with cash from its new football stadium and its move to the Southeastern Conference, Texas A&M University has developed plans to spend $68 million on new stadiums for its softball and track and field teams.